 - Walk the streets of Staunton’s Art and Cultural District.

 - Ox-Eye Vineyards Tasting Room: Located across the street from Sunspots Studio and a few blocks from Blackfriar’s Playhouse.
 The owners chose to bring their wine to the people in this 1904 winery building in the historic Wharf district of downtown Staunton.

 - Barren Ridge Vineyards : The winery features hand crafted wines that are available daily for tastings along wit complementary tours.
 A large patio with a picnic area is provided with gorgeous views of the Shenandoah Valley for you to relax, have a bite to eat and a glass of wine.
 Complimentary tasting cards…just ask us!

-- Barking Dog Wine Bar: New!
-Wine bar with wine tastings located on Beverley Street in downtown Staunton.
-Cheeses, bottles of wine, and gourmet sandwiches to purchase.
+- Yelping Dog Wine Bar: Wine bar with wine tastings located on Beverley Street in downtown Staunton.
+Cheeses, bottles of wine & craft beers, and gourmet sandwiches to purchase.

 - Woodrow Wilson Presidential Library: Explore the life and legacy of President Woodrow Wilson through his Birthplace, Museum Galleries, and Research Library.
 Twenty minutes away.

 - Frontier Culture Museum: In an outdoor setting, historic farmsteads illustrate lifestyles of cultures that settled Shenandoah Valley.
 Twenty minutes away.